Creating a Growth Mindset in the Workplace

 2) Continuously ask for feedback

 Employees may think they are doing a good job, but unless they are continuously receiving and asking for feedback, they may have little idea about their performance.
 Receiving feedback is the best way to know where one’s performance stands, and it helps improve overall performance.
 In a growth mind set, an individual is sharing and requesting feedback often.
 Actively listening to the feedback and developing a tactical plan to improve is also important.
 We also recommend documenting the feedback and goals so both managers and employees have access to them.
+This can easily be implemented through a continuous feedback solution which can enable meaningful feedback that actually develops your people.

 3) Embrace failures as a learning experience